SK-ModDev/SK-ModDev/README.md

 - 🌱 I’m currently learning better coding techniques.
 - 💞️ I’m looking to collaborate on ...
 NOT ... just alone.
 - 📫 How to reach me ...
 Discord
 - 😄 Pronouns: ...
-Seriously, who care.
+Seriously, who cares.
 You don't know me.
 - ⚡ Fun fact: ...
 People tend to care, just because they follow what they see online.
 In reality, no one cares.

 <!---